 - Thanks to LED lighting, next generation wireless Internet can transmit at high speeds.
 These can be up to ten times faster than broadband.

 - The technology filters out ambient light sources such as the sun.
-This means LED bulbs can send wireless signals day or night.
+This means LED light bulbs can send wireless signals day or night.

 - You can use LED wireless Internet in places where safety concerns restrict radio waves.
-LED bulbs can enable wireless Internet connections in planes and hospitals.
+LED light bulbs can enable wireless Internet connections in planes and hospitals.

 - Problems with neighbours using your wireless Internet become a thing of the past.
 A wireless computer user must be in the same room as the LED lighting.